radium0022/API-EONET---data-extraction/README.md

 * If I had more time, I would use functions and or class to give more structure to the code and to make it easier to use (e.g. for data extraction from the API).

-* I would create additional insights in the report (e.g. plotting the events on a map with basemap or folium using the coordinates)
+* I would create additional insights in the report (e.g. plotting the events on a map with basemap or folium using the coordinates).

 * I would automate the running of the script on a monthly basis, for example using the software Cron in Linux.